simonprickett/simonprickett.github.io/_posts/2020-07-26-making-a-single-button-keyboard.md

 Let's take a look at how this works at a high level:

 * First, to make things easier I'm using some libraries:
-  * `Adafruit_DotStar.h` - an Adafruit library to control the multi-colored LED on the Trinket M0.
+  * `Adafruit_DotStar.h` - an Adafruit library to control the multi-colored LED on the Trinket.
   * `Bounce2.h` - debouncer library to provide a higher level API for detecting button presses.
 I've used this before in my [task tracker project](https://simonprickett.dev/building-a-task-tracker-with-arduino-and-led-arcade-buttons/) and wrote about how it works there.
   * `Keyboard.h` an Arduino library that simluates a keyboard, providing a high level API to send key press combinations to the computer via USB.
 * The button press detection works using the debouncer library...